-OBOL's Humane Education Learning Program (HELP) is an interactive and service-oriented program that raises awareness about the plight of shelter animals.
+Kids just love animals.
+OBOL’s Humane Education Learning Program (HELP) is an interactive and service-oriented program.

 Education is a powerful and effective means to foster the values of compassion and respect for animals in the younger generations.
 Our program provides an opportunity to learn about the responsibilities people must have to animals, as well as to other human beings.